A Message from Preferred Mechanic on COVID-19

 Take care of yourself and do not hesitate to be careful: remember that all the measures you take to fight the virus are not only a social responsibility but also your safety.

-And let us remember to thank our doctors, nurses, and all healthcare workers who are risking their health to care for the most vulnerable among us.
-They truly deserve our gratitude and our support.
+Let us remember to thank our doctors, nurses, and all healthcare workers who are risking their health to care for the most vulnerable among us.
+We truly owe them our gratitude and support.